 One of four children, from a young age Lakota Phippen was involved in highly competitive endurance athletics, including Nordic skiing, running, and mountain biking.
 He fell in love with cycling while watching the European races on television and swiftly began harboring his own ambitions of becoming a cyclist.
 He promptly found progress racing with Hanger 15 Bicycles (formerly Canyon Bicycles) on the US domestic Pro Road Tour (PRT) circuit and gaining valuable experience in teamwork and leadership.

 In 2016, Phippen’s life changed drastically when he was diagnosed with type 1 diabetes.
-That spring, Phippen grew weak and frail and noticed he didn’t have the energy to keep up with his friends while out riding.
-The weekend after his 24th birthday, he was horrified how thin he’d become, and after a conversation with his father, he went to the emergency room where he was diagnosed with diabetes.
+That spring, he grew weak and frail and noticed he didn’t have the energy to keep up with his friends while out riding.
+The weekend after his 24th birthday, he saw how horrifically thin he’d become, and after a conversation with his father, Phippen went to the emergency room where he was diagnosed with diabetes.

-Off the bike, Phippen loves reading, learning, yoga, and meditation.
-He says his life looks completely different than it did barely two years ago and he finds it surreal and exciting to be back racing full time and taking life by the horns.
+Off the bike, Phippen loves literature, writing, and meditation.
+He says his life looks completely different than it did barely three years ago and loves being back racing full time and taking life by the horns.